Tonystli18/DS-Course3-Project/CodeBook.md

 There are totally 81 variables in the final tidy data set:
 * subject : subject ID for the observation
 * activity : what activity the subject conducted when get the observation
-* tBodyAcc-mean-X :
+* tBodyAcc-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAcc-mean-Y
+* tBodyAcc-mean-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAcc-mean-Z
+* tBodyAcc-mean-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tGravityAcc-mean-X
+* tGravityAcc-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tGravityAcc-mean-Y
+* tGravityAcc-mean-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tGravityAcc-mean-Z
+* tGravityAcc-mean-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccJerk-mean-X
+* tBodyAccJerk-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccJerk-mean-Y
+* tBodyAccJerk-mean-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccJerk-mean-Z
+* tBodyAccJerk-mean-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyro-mean-X
+* tBodyGyro-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyro-mean-Y
+* tBodyGyro-mean-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyro-mean-Z
+* tBodyGyro-mean-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroJerk-mean-X
+* tBodyGyroJerk-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroJerk-mean-Y
+* tBodyGyroJerk-mean-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroJerk-mean-Z
+* tBodyGyroJerk-mean-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccMag-mean
+* tBodyAccMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tGravityAccMag-mean
+* tGravityAccMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccJerkMag-mean
+* tBodyAccJerkMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroMag-mean
+* tBodyGyroMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroJerkMag-mean
+* tBodyGyroJerkMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-mean-X
+* fBodyAcc-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-mean-Y
+* fBodyAcc-mean-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-mean-Z
+* fBodyAcc-mean-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-meanFreq-X
+* fBodyAcc-meanFreq-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-meanFreq-Y
+* fBodyAcc-meanFreq-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-meanFreq-Z
+* fBodyAcc-meanFreq-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-mean-X
+* fBodyAccJerk-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-mean-Y
+* fBodyAccJerk-mean-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-mean-Z
+* fBodyAccJerk-mean-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-meanFreq-X
+* fBodyAccJerk-meanFreq-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-meanFreq-Y
+* fBodyAccJerk-meanFreq-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-meanFreq-Z
+* fBodyAccJerk-meanFreq-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-mean-X
+* fBodyGyro-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-mean-Y
+* fBodyGyro-mean-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-mean-Z
+* fBodyGyro-mean-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-meanFreq-X
+* fBodyGyro-meanFreq-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-meanFreq-Y
+* fBodyGyro-meanFreq-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-meanFreq-Z
+* fBodyGyro-meanFreq-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccMag-mean
+* fBodyAccMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccMag-meanFreq
+* fBodyAccMag-meanFreq : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerkMag-mean
+* fBodyAccJerkMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerkMag-meanFreq
+* fBodyAccJerkMag-meanFreq : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyroMag-mean
+* fBodyGyroMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyroMag-meanFreq
+* fBodyGyroMag-meanFreq : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyroJerkMag-mean
+* fBodyGyroJerkMag-mean : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyroJerkMag-meanFreq
+* fBodyGyroJerkMag-meanFreq : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAcc-std-X
+* tBodyAcc-std-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAcc-std-Y
+* tBodyAcc-std-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAcc-std-Z
+* tBodyAcc-std-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tGravityAcc-std-X
+* tGravityAcc-std-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tGravityAcc-std-Y
+* tGravityAcc-std-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tGravityAcc-std-Z
+* tGravityAcc-std-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccJerk-std-X
+* tBodyAccJerk-std-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccJerk-std-Y
+* tBodyAccJerk-std-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccJerk-std-Z
+* tBodyAccJerk-std-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyro-std-X
+* tBodyGyro-std-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyro-std-Y
+* tBodyGyro-std-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyro-std-Z
+* tBodyGyro-std-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroJerk-std-X
+* tBodyGyroJerk-std-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroJerk-std-Y
+* tBodyGyroJerk-std-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroJerk-std-Z
+* tBodyGyroJerk-std-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccMag-std
+* tBodyAccMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tGravityAccMag-std
+* tGravityAccMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyAccJerkMag-std
+* tBodyAccJerkMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroMag-std
+* tBodyGyroMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* tBodyGyroJerkMag-std
+* tBodyGyroJerkMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-std-X
+* fBodyAcc-std-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-std-Y
+* fBodyAcc-std-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAcc-std-Z
+* fBodyAcc-std-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-std-X
+* fBodyAccJerk-std-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-std-Y
+* fBodyAccJerk-std-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerk-std-Z
+* fBodyAccJerk-std-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-std-X
+* fBodyGyro-std-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-std-Y
+* fBodyGyro-std-Y : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyro-std-Z
+* fBodyGyro-std-Z : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccMag-std
+* fBodyAccMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyAccJerkMag-std
+* fBodyAccJerkMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyroMag-std
+* fBodyGyroMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity
-* fBodyGyroJerkMag-std
+* fBodyGyroJerkMag-std : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity